 The first parameter of the alter method is the population which has to be altered.
-The second parameter is the generation of the newly created individuals and the return value is the number of genes that has been altered.
+The second parameter is the generation of the newly created individuals and the return value is the number of genes that has been altered and the altered population, aggregated in the AltererResult class.